 What other VAs say:

-I have a Facebook group that currently has over 3000 members in it from all over the world.
-I recently asked them what qualities they thought were essential to be a good Virtual Assistant and the results were:
+I have a Facebook group with thousands of members from all over the world.
+When I asked them what qualities they thought were essential in a good Virtual Assistant they said:

 - Good communicator

-Running your own business is really hard work and it’s not for everyone, but if you not only have these qualities but can actually deliver them, you’ll be well on your way to being a fantastic, stand-out Virtual Assistant who does our industry proud.
+Running your own business is really hard work and it is not for everyone, but if you do possess these qualities you could be a fantastic, stand-out Virtual Assistant who does our industry proud.

 Think you have what it takes?

 If you shouted “I have all of those qualities – and more!” then maybe it’s time to start setting up your Virtual Assistant business.

 With lifetime access and an incredible trainee-only support group, my DIY VA course will get you there in no time.
 You can even pay in instalments.